 8. The NEF sends a "201 Created" response to forward the received PDTQ policies to the AF.
 If the NEF received only one PDTQ policy from the (H-) PCF, steps 9-12 are not executed and the flow proceeds to step 13.
 Otherwise, the flow proceeds to step 9.

 9. If more than one PDTQ policies were provided to the AF, the AF invokes the Nnef_PDTQPolicyNegotiation_Update service operation by sending an HTTP PATCH request to the resource "Individual PDTQ Policy Subscription" as described in clause 4.4.34 of 3GPP TS 29.522 [24] to provide the NEF with the selected PDTQ policy.
-The AF may also send an HTTP PATCH to request to disable/enable the PDTQ warning notification at any moment.
+The AF may also send an HTTP PATCH to request to disable/enable the PDTQ warning notification.

 10. The NEF invokes the Npcf_PDTQPolicyControl_Update service operation by sending an HTTP PATCH request to the resource "Individual PDTQ Policy" as described in clause 5.2.2.3 of 3GPP TS 29.543 [68] to provide the (H-) PCF with the selected PDTQ policy and/or PDTQ warning notification information.